ob234/homework1/README.md

 Open the files listed below and follow along in lecture to complete them:

-* End-to-end-ml-pipeline.ipynb: This is the example from the textbook on predicting housing prices.
+* end-to-end-ml-pipeline.ipynb: This is the example from the textbook on predicting housing prices.
 We will use this notebook to create an online ML end-to-end pipeline.
 We will focus on data collction and preprocessing steps.
-* End-to-end-ml-pipeline.py: HW1 assignment template using streamlit for web application UI and workflow of activties.
+* end-to-end-ml-pipeline.py: HW1 assignment template using streamlit for web application UI and workflow of activties.

 # 1. Build End-to-End ML Pipeline